-(i) the type of vegetation, including its ecosystem status, present on the site; and d) Please provide a description of the vegetation type and/or aquatic ecosystem present on site, including any important biodiversity features/information identified on site (e.g. threatened species and special habitats)

-(ii) whether an aquatic ecosystem is present on site.
+- (i) the type of vegetation, including its ecosystem status, present on the site; and - (ii) whether an aquatic ecosystem is present on site.

-Terrestrial Ecosystems Aquatic Ecosystems Ecosystem threat Critical Wetlan d (inclue ding rivers, status as per the Endangered depressi ons, cha annelled and National Vulnerable unchanneled wetlands, flats, E Esti Jary Coas tline Environmental seeps pans, and artificial Management: Least wetlands) Biodiversity Act (Act No. 10 of 2004) Threatened YES NO UNSURE YES NO YES NO
+Terrestrial Ecos Aquatic Ecosystems Ecosystem threat Critical Wetland (including rivers, status as per the Endangered depressions, channelled and National Vulnerable unchanneled wetlands, flats, Estuary Coas tline Environmental seeps pans, and artificial Management: Least wetlands) Biodiversity Act (Act Threatened YES NO UNSURE YES NO YES NO No. 10 of 2004) 120 110 ONOONE 120 NO 120 IVO d) Please provide a description of the vegetation type and/or aquatic ecosystem present on site, including any important biodiversity features/information identified on site (e.g. threatened species and special habitats)